avindra/phq-demo/README.md

 # Approach

-The approach used here should enable developers to use JavaScript (including the latest spec), on the entire stack.
+The approach used here should enable the team working on this app to use JavaScript (including the latest spec), on the entire stack.
 The application state should be accessible from both client and server code.

 This demo uses two packages which are currently in alpha (`koa` and `react-router`).
-This is not a recommended practice for writing code that is used in production.
+This is not a recommended practice for writing code to be used in production.
 Alpha versions are used here as an exercise of using some of the latest in front end technology.

 I have opted out of using the `actions/` pattern in redux, in the interest of time.

-`material-ui` is used as the base layout / component framework.

 # Features

  * Navigation (go back to edit a question)
- * Exit at will (server will preserve the state of your entire session)
  * Good user experience for both the developer and the end-user

 # Developing